microsoft/CNTK/Documentation/current_iteration.md

 Furthermore, the arguments `attention_span` and `attention_axis` of the AttentionModel have been **deprecated**.
 They should be left to their default values, in which case the attention is computed over the whole sequence and the output is a sequence of vectors of the same dimension as the first argument over the axis of the second argument.
 This also leads to substantial speed gains (our CNTK 204 Tutorial now runs more than 2x faster).

 ### Aggregation on sparse gradient for embedded layer
 #### This change saves costly conversion from sparse to dense before gradient aggregation when embedding vocabulary size is huge.
 #### It is currently enabled for GPU build when training on GPU with non-quantized data parallel SGD.
 For other distributed learners and CPU build, it is disabled by default.
 #### It can be manually turned off in python by calling `cntk.cntk_py.use_sparse_gradient_aggregation_in_data_parallel_sgd(False)`
 #### Note that for a rare case of running distributed training with CPU device on a GPU build, you need to manually turn it off to avoid unimplemented exception
 ### Gradient as an operator (stretch goal)
 ### Reduced rank for convolution in C++ to enable convolution on 1D data
 Now convolution and convolution_transpose support data without channel or depth dimension by setting reductionRank to 0 instead of 1.
+The motivation for this change is to add the ability to natively support geometric data without the need to manually reshape it in order to add a dummy channel dimension.
-### Dilated convolution
+### Dilated convolution (GPU only)
 Add support to dilation convolution on the GPU, exposed by BrainScript, C++ and Python API.
 Dilation convolution effectively increase the kernel size, without actually requiring a big kernel.
-To use dilation convoluton you need at least cuDNN 6.0.
+To use dilation convolution you need at least cuDNN 6.0.
+Dilated convolution improved the result of image segmentation in https://arxiv.org/pdf/1511.07122.pdf, in addition it exponentially increase the receptive field without increasing the required memory.
 ### Free static axes support for convolution
 * We have added support for free static axes (`FreeDimension`) for convolution.
 This allows changing the input tensor size from minibatch to minibatch.
 For example, in case of CNNs this allows each minibatch to potentially have a different underlying image size.
 Similar support has also been enabled for pooling node.
 * Note that the Faster R-CNN example for object detection does not yet leverage the free static axes support for convolution (i.e., still scales and pads input images to a fixed size).
 This example is being updated to use free static axes for arbitrary input image sizes, and is targeted for next release.
 ### Deterministic Pooling
 Now call `cntk.debug.force_deterministic()` will make max and average pooling determistic, this behavior depend on cuDNN version 6 or later.

 ## Performance
 ### Asynchronous evaluation API (Python and C#)
 ### Intel MKL update to improve inference speed on CPU by around 2x on AlexNet

 ## Keras and Tensorboard
 ### Example on Keras and SKLearn multi-GPU support on CNTK
 ### Added Tensorboard image support for CNTK.
 Now CNTK users can use tensorboard to display images.
 More details and examples can be found [here](http://docs.microsoft.com/en-us/cognitive-toolkit/Using-TensorBoard-for-Visualization).

 ## Others
 ### Continue work on [Deep Learning Explained](https://www.edx.org/course/deep-learning-explained-microsoft-dat236x) course on edX.